Refine by MP, party, committee, province, or result type.

 Arlene Hache

 Human Resources committee First, I would like to say that these spaces have to be run by indigenous people.
-We've had, for example, indigenous women who have had to talk into a box outside to get into a shelter and they haven't been allowed into the shelter because there was an assumption that they had be
+We've had, for example, indigenous women who have had to talk into a box outside to get into a shelter and they haven't been allowed into the shelter because there was an assumption that they had been drinking.

 November 19th, 2020Committee meeting